BackofenLab/B2_06_BLAST/README.md

 </details>

 **c3)** Finally we are ready to find the hits in both database and query sequences.
-In order to do that implement the `create_index_pairs_correct` function.
+In order to do that implement the `create_index_pairs` function.
 The function has 5 arguments as the input: query sequence, database sequence, kmer_size, kmer similarity threshold and the blosum dictionary.
 The function returns a dictionary with kmers as keys and tuples of indexes as values.
 Each tuple has the list of indexes of the kmer in the query sequence as the first value and a list of indexes of the similar tuples is the database as the second value.

 <details>